AyNeumann/ReportManager/README.md

     ]
 }
 ```
 *Note*: This does not link the report to the customer.
-This must be done manually by updating the 'customer_customer_number' column in the 'report table.
+This must be done manually by updating the 'customer_customer_number' column in the 'report' table.

+UPDATE report SET customer_customer_number = 1 WHERE id = 1;